 Code Manager uses r10k in the background to improve automation of your code management and deployment.
 However, switching to Code Manager means you can no longer use r10k manually.
 Because of this, some r10k users might not want to move to Code Manager yet.
 Specifically, be aware of the following restrictions:

 - Code Manager must deploy all control repos to the same directory.
-If you are using r10k to deploy control repos to different directories, you should continue to use your current r10k workflow.
+If you are using r10k to deploy control repos to different directories, continue to use your current r10k workflow.

 - Code Manager does not support system .SSH configuration or other shellgit options.